 Vitamins & Exercise: Heart Attack Prevention SeriesVitamins and exercise can lower your risk for heart attack and heart disease.
 Folic acid, vitamins, and homocysteine levels are interconnected and affect your risk for heart disease or heart attack.
 For better heart health, avoid the following fried foods, hard margarine, commercial baked goods, most packaged and processed snack foods, high fat dairy, and processed meats such as bacon, sausage, and deli meats.

-What Are the Benefits of Creatine?Creatine is a popular supplement in the fitness industry for improving lean muscle mass, building stamina and boosting exercise ability.
+What Are the Benefits of Creatine?Creatine is a popular supplement in the fitness industry for improving lean muscle mass, building stamina, and boosting exercise ability.
+Check out the center below for more medical references on building muscle, including multimedia (slideshows, images, and quizzes), related diseases, treatment, diagnosis, medications, and prevention or wellness.

 What Is the Most Effective Core Exercise?The core is a collection of muscles that stabilize, rotate and move the spine.
 A healthy core translates into a stronger lower back and better balance.
 The most effective core exercises are dead bug, side plank, front plant, vertical leg crunches, flutter kicks, Russian twists and the hollow body hold and hang.